Security and Information

 - Safeguarding your user name and password information

-- Making sure you have a firewall in place when conducting your financial transactions
+- Making sure you have a firewall in place and anti-virus software installed

-- Logging off the system when you’re done conducting business (don’t just close the page or “X” out of the system)
+- Logging off the system when you’re done conducting business (don’t just close the page)

 - Monitoring your account activity on a regular basis

-In addition, we may require owners of commercial accounts to perform their own risk assessment and controls evaluations.
+In addition to individual security recommendations, we may require owners of commercial accounts to perform their own risk assessment and controls evaluations.
 For example, make a list of the risks related to online transactions that your business faces including:

 - Passwords being written down and left out in the open